tabsleeper/tabsleeper-extension/README.md

 ## Set up

-[Get Node](https://nodejs.org/en/) - This project is currently build using 5.4.1, with npm v3.5.3
+[Get Node](https://nodejs.org/en/) - This project is currently built using 5.4.1, with npm v3.5.3

 Fork and clone this repository